shopwp/documentation/docs/guides/visual-builder.md

 # Visual Builder

 Visually create product layouts that automatically generate shortcodes.
+As you build your layout, a shortcode will be created to copy and paste throughout your WordPress site.

 ![ShopWP Visual Builder listing page](https://wpshop.io/wp-content/uploads/2023/01/screen1.jpg)